zalf-rdm/bonares-handbook/src/how_to_publish/dataset_and_metadata.md

 expanded: false
 order: 30
 ---
-# Dataset and Metada Submission
+# Dataset and Metadata Submission

 ### Submit a new dataset